akononovicius/physRisk-content-repository/articles/2021/extra-credits-teddy-roosevelt-the-trust-buster.md

 mentioned in the Wisecrack videos are also seen in this series by [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg).

-We invite you to watch the first video and find later on the [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg) channel on Youtube.
+We invite you to watch the first video and find later videos on the [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg) channel on Youtube.